PhD About the Program

 Adopted by vote of the faculty, Date 10/23/07

-The GGE offers a weekly brown-bag style seminar featuring our faculty and students.
+The GGE offers a weekly brown-bag style seminar featuring our faculty, students, and other speakers.
 We invite our community to participate in these seminars.
-The seminars are held on Mondays from 12:10 pm – 1:00 pm in the School of Education Building, Room 174 unless otherwise noted.
+The seminars are held on Mondays from 12:10 pm – 1:00 via Zoom.

 How Effective are Education Programs and Policies in Improving Access and Learning for Disadvantaged Students?
 Evidence from Three Disparate Contexts